 Step 5: Purchase the Right Number of Credits

-Now that you’ve identified a project that you want to support, it’s time to purchase your credits.
+Now that you’ve identified a project you want to support, it’s time to purchase your credits.
 Keep in mind that carbon offsets are generally sold in one-ton increments.
 However, different listings may use varying measurements.
 Be sure to double-check this when you are preparing to purchase your carbon offsets.

 Step 6: Obtain Your Carbon Offsetting Certificate